-[13] It is common cause or undisputed that the accused, who is 45 years old, was in a relationship with the complainant's mother, I[...], for about two years until her death on 14 April 2014.
+[13] It is common cause or undisputed that the accused, who is 45 years old, was in a relationship with the complainant's mother, Iris, for about two years until her deathon 14 April 2014.
 The complainant was six years old at the time.
-They lived in Ottowa together until I[...]'s death.
+They lived in Ottowatogether until Iris' death.
 At that time, the complainant attended school and was in Grade 1.
-After I[...]'s funeral, the complainant's aunt and uncle took her to Shakaskraal, from where the accused fetched her after he had an argument with her uncle.
+After Iris' funeral, the complainant's aunt and uncle took her to Shakaskraal, from where the accused fetched her after he had an argument with her uncle.
 They returned to the house in Ottawa.
 The complainant lived with the accused thereafter and had no contact with her relatives.

-[14] In 2014, the accused and the complainant moved in with Rebecca, the accused's girlfriend, who lived in Pinetown.
-The complainant attended [...]
-Primary.
-The relationship between Rebecca and the accused ended towards the end of 2015.
-[15] The accused and complainant moved to Phoenix where the complainant attended [...]
-Primary School for three months.
+- [14] In 2014, the accused and the complainant moved in with Rebecca, the accused's girlfriend, who lived in Pinetown.
+The complainant attended Reservoir Hills Primary.
+The relationship between Rebecca and the accused ended towards the endof 2015. - [15] The accused and complainant moved to Phoenix where the complainant attended Phoenix Primary School for three months.
 In 2016, the accused obtained employment in Witbank, and he and the complainant moved to Witbank.
-The complainant went to [...]
-Primary School.

-[16] In September 2016, the accused and the complainant moved to Benoni, into the home of Ajeera, with whom the accused had a relationship.
-The accused and Ajeera had a daughter together, A[...], in 2013.
+The complainant went to Panorama Primary School. - [16] In September 2016, the accused and the complainant moved to Benoni, into the home of Ajeera, with whom the accused had a relationship.
+The accused and Ajeera had a daughter together, Atiya, in 2013.
 Ajeera's mother lived with her.
-The complainant went to [...]
-Primary where she was in Grade 3 and A[...] was in preprimary.
+The complainant went to Actonville Primary where she was in Grade 3 and Atiya was in pre-primary.
 While they lived in Ajeera's house, the accused was unemployed.
 During 2017 the accused left the complainant with Ajeera and returned to Durban to find employment.
-He returned to Benoni to fetch the complainant in the latter part of 2017, when Ajeera and her mother refused to have the complainant in their home any longer.
-[17] The accused and complainant lived in Firwood Road, Redhill, and in Overport in a flat called Taliash, in Durban, until about February/March 2018.
+He returned to Benoni to fetch the complainant in the latter part of 2017, when Ajeera and her mother refused to have the complainant in their home any longer. - [17] The accused and complainant lived in Firwood Road, Redhill, and in Overport in a flat called Taliash, in Durban, until about February/March 2018.
 The accused was employed.
-The complainant did not attend school after she left [...]
-Primary, and remained at home at their respective residences.
+The complainant did not attend school after she left Actonville Primary, andremained at home at their respective residences.
 On 15 September 2017, the accused purchased a tablet for the complainant as her tenth birthday present.
 The accused also purchased the Huawei phone referred to earlier in this judgment, and at some stage owned a smartwatch.
-Sometime during this period, the accused also had a girlfriend called Candace.

-[18] In about March 2018, the accused and complainant moved to [...], Rietriver.
+Sometime during this period, the accused also had a girlfriend called Candace. - [18] In about March 2018, the accused and complainant moved to 24 Neptune Drive, Rietriver.
 The accused at this time was employed at Mamba Maintenance.
-Their neighbours at this residence included a couple, A[...]
-S[...] ('Aneesa') and Mr J Pillay.
+Theirneighbours at this residence included a couple, Aneesa Suleman ('Aneesa') and Mr JPillay .
 Mr J Pillay and the accused worked together at Mamba Maintenance, and travelled to and from work together.
 The complainant did not attend school, and during the day spent time with Aneesa and her mother who lived nearby.